Aidar5/nattoeng/docs/source/book/16_unicode/errors.rst

     In [49]: de_hi_unicode.encode('ascii', 'ignore')
     Out[49]: b'grezi'

-Parameter **errors** in decode
+Parameter 'errors' in decode
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The decode() method also uses strict mode by default and generates a UnicodeDecodeerror exception.
+The decode() method also uses strict mode by default and generates a UnicodeDecodeError exception.

 If you change the mode to ignore, as in encode, the characters will simply be ignored: